arsmoriendy/typst-gruvbox/README.md

 - `hl` (color|none): Highlight colors.
 Defaults to `theme-color.muted.yellow`.
 - `print` (boolean): Wether or not to make the background pure white (`#FFFFFF`) and force light colors with hard contrast.

-You can access the following colors from the `theme-color` variable (or any other color presets from `theme-colors`, e.g. `theme-colors.light.hard`)
+You can access the following colors from your preferred color preset (i.e. the `theme-color` variable) or any other color presets from `theme-colors` (e.g. `theme-colors.light.hard`)

 - `muted`
 - `strong`